LOUISCHTLAB/louis-addon-3/readme.md

-# Home Assistant Add-on: SleepPad
+# Home Assistant Add-on: IR ADDON

 **SleepPad**: is an advanced, non-invasive sleep tracking device designed to help you monitor and improve your sleep quality.
 By leveraging cutting-edge sensor technology, this device provides comprehensive insights into your sleep patterns, health metrics, and environmental factors, all without requiring wearables.